 Everyone is on social media!
-After you have followed step 1-9, now your site is SEO optimized and ready.
+After you have followed steps 1-9, now your site should be SEO optimized and ready.

 All you have to do is wait for the result.
 By implementing social shares and connecting your site to social networks, this can help boost the process.

 Although links from social media are not counted for SEO, it can, however, help to signal to Google that people are interested in your business.

 The more shares, comments, and people talk about your business on social media, the more importance you site will be to Google’s eyes

 This concept is again related to how reputation affects SEO – the same as what I have explained above.